KeiraL11/Team12Website/files.md

 ![Abstract.R](/media/Abstract-Architecture.png)
 *Abstract Architecture Representation using UML*

-Once our implementation was complete, we were able to make the Concrete Representation of the architecture of our game using UML CLass Diagrams which is shown below:
+Once our implementation was complete, we were able to make the Concrete Representation of the architecture of our game using UML Class Diagrams which is shown below:

 ### Concrete ###
 ![Concrete](/media/concrete.png)